© Unofficial Royalty 2024

 November 1, 1881 – Birth of Admiral Perikles Ioannidis, second husband of Princess Maria of Greece and Denmark, in Corinth, Greece

-From 1917 – 1920, the Greek royal family was in exile after Princess Maria’s brother King Constantine I had been forced from the throne due to disagreements with Prime Minister Eleftherios Venizelos.
+From 1917 – 1920, the Greek royal family was in exile after Princess Maria’s brother King Constantine I was forced from the throne due to disagreements with Prime Minister Eleftherios Venizelos.
 In 1920, Maria returned to Greece when her brother King Constantine I was brought back to power.
 She traveled aboard a Greek destroyer commanded by Admiral Perikles Ioannidis.
 Maria was determined to marry a Greek and a romance developed.
 Maria’s first husband Grand Duke George Mikhailovich of Russia had been killed by the Bolsheviks during the Russian Revolution.
 Perikles and Maria married in 1922 but they had no children.
 Their marriage did have its issues.
 Perikles had mistresses and often gave his mistresses jewelry stolen from his wife.
 Maria lost money playing backgammon and Perikles was forced to carefully monitor their expenses.
 Maria died of a heart attack in 1940.
 Perikles spent the remainder of his life devoted to philanthropy and public service.
 He was president of the Piraeus Yacht Club and a benefactor of the Historical and Ethnological Society of Greece.
 He bequeathed his collection of photographs and historical items to the Historical and Ethnological Society of Greece and the society’s collection is now housed at the National Historical Museum in Athens.
 Admiral Perikles Ioannidis survived his wife by twenty-five years, dying at the age of 83.

 Unofficial Royalty: Admiral Perikles Ioannidis